Research Project Descriptions

 Title: Growth of Conformal CNT Adsorbent Layers for a Micro GC and Sensors

-Graduate Students: Aixia Shao (ECE-MSU)
+Graduate Students: Ming Gu (ECE-MSU)

 Other Investigators: Edward T. Zellers (EHS)